netia1128/sky_flow_be/README.md

 ## To Do List
 - Finish writing tests
-- Add swagger
+- Complete swagger
-- Complete the README with adequate documentation.
+- Add architecture/sequence diagrams to README
-- Read back through app and ensure proper error handling is in place